 speaking services

-Phil - a global loneliness thought-leader and connection expert - can speak in your workplace, your conference, event or podcast.
+Phil - a global loneliness thought-leader and human connection expert - can speak in your workplace, your conference, event or podcast.

 Let's make that happen for the humans you serve.

-our current keynote topics
+our sample keynote topics

 1

-Learning the language of loneliness
+Learning the language of connection

 2